andrew-arias/aws-connector/README.md

 # aws-connector
-Connector use with OpenIDM and AWS IAM service
+Connector for use with OpenIDM and AWS's IAM service